LPGhatguy/rojo-plugin/README.md

 Rojo is a flexible multi-tool designed for creating robust Roblox projects.
 It's in early development, but is still useful for many projects.

 This is the repository containing the Roblox Studio plugin only.

-For more details, check out [the root Rojo repository](https://github.com/LPGhatguy/rojo).
+For more details, and to file issues, go to [the main Rojo repository](https://github.com/LPGhatguy/rojo).

 ## License
 Rojo is available under the terms of the MIT license.
 See [LICENSE.md](LICENSE.md) for details.